Ancient Remedies That Could Be In Your Medicine Cabinet

 You often don’t have to compromise effectiveness when you swap out pharmaceuticals for minor ailments.
 And while many pharmaceuticals are derived from the natural compounds, the science that goes into developing an effective drug goes well beyond that.
 There is an important place for pharmaceuticals in healthcare and this is true no matter your mistrust of Big Pharma.
 A lot of keen minds pour their talents into saving lives with pharmaceutical drugs.
 But, the next time you have a minor headache or sleeplessness, perhaps cannabis would be enough.

 What plants do you already use as an herbal alternative to over-the-counter meds?
-Which ones are you looking to try?
-Next time you have minor aches and pains, or signs of a cold – the efficacy of a little garlic or a dose of cannabis may surprise you.
+Are there any ancient remedies are you looking to try?
+Next time you have minor aches and pains, or signs of a cold — the efficacy of a plant, like a little garlic or a dose of cannabis may surprise you.